FjoGeo/FjoGeo/README.md

 ### I am FjoGeo
 - A beginner and enthusiast in programming.
-- A Master Student in Geoinformatics.
+- A master student in Geoinformatics.
 - Currently learning Javascript + WebGIS and Python + Data Science.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.